kurohara/wptt/README.md

   grunt setup
   ```
   You will see some questions from setup script, answer
-  a) the name of theme.
+  * the name of theme.
-  b) the name of author.
+  * the name of author.
-  c) the location where to put compiled theme files.
+  * the location where to put compiled theme files.
+    (I recommend to set this the location under the WordPress theme directory, off cource the directroy with your theme name)

-  Or you can edit 'wpttenv.json' file directory.
+  Or you can edit 'wpttenv.json' file by hand instead of runnint ```grunt setup```

   ```json
   {